tenzir/tenzir/web/versioned_docs/version-v4.23/packages.md

 # Define any number of contexts.
 contexts:
-  # A unique name for the context that's used in the context, enrich, and
+  # A unique name for the context that's used in the context::* operators to
-  # lookup operators to refer to the context.
+  # refer to the context.
   example:
     # The type of the context (required).
     type: lookup-table